Asbestos and Auto Mechanics

 - Only use a Negative-Pressure Enclosure/HEPA Vacuum System Method when dusting off brakes and clutches.

-- Use only low pressure, wet cleaning methods with low-pressure spray equipment that’s designed specifically to prevent dust from becoming airborne.
+- Use only low-pressure, wet cleaning methods with low-pressure spray equipment designed specifically to prevent dust from becoming airborne.

 - Never take your work clothes inside your home.
 Second-hand asbestos exposure can occur when you go to your home wearing dirty work clothes.